 An eclectic queue forms midday for a taste of what is widely considered to be the best falafel in Le Marais.
 L’AS Du Fallafel.
 Today, food was my first priority and, with crispy chickpea balls on the brain, I mapped the Metro route and struck out to fulfill Mission – Best Falafel in Paris.
 By some hand of fate, I emerged from underground, followed my instinct and, miraculously, took a few right turns until the no-nonsense green lettering stared me in the face.
 It was not yet midday so the queue was only 8/10 long and moving along nicely.
 I wasted no time lining up and neither does the Fallafel team which includes an expediter on the ground, a prepared kitchen and window team and, an effective front man.

-I have much more to share and I hope you have enjoyed this look at a few of the other fabulous places to see and food to eat in Paris’ charming arrondissements (arr.) featured here – the 9th, 5th, 1st, and 6th.
+I hope you have enjoyed this look at a few of the other fabulous places to see and food to eat in Paris’ charming arrondissements (arr.).

 Top 5 for Creative Foodies in Paris (Getting to Know Paris’ Arrondissements)